 Don’t use lemon juice or pure lemon oil, as this can be too harsh for the porous fingerboard wood, which can quickly dry up if you use something too abrasive like these.
 The “lemon oil” created for guitar fretboards is typically a mixture of mineral oil with some lemon extract added to it.
 Alternatively, you can simply buy some mineral oil at your local grocery store.

 2. Be sure to clean your strings and under them, as well.
-Use a clean, unused toothbrush or Q-tip to get in between the frets and remove any grime that has collected there.
+Use a clean, unused toothbrush or Q-tip to get in between the frets and remove any grime that has been collected there.
 Some fret polish can make this easier if your fretboard is pretty dirty.

 3. If you plan on keeping your strings on, feel free to use some string cleaner, but if they are getting old and you’re doing a complete cleaning of your instrument, it’s best to replace them and get a fresh set of strings on your acoustic guitar.
 You might as well go the extra mile, right?